 I am a historian.
 I hold a Bachelor of Arts in History from the University of Oregon, which has equipped me well in research, investigation, multicultural insight and understanding of the world.

 I am an artist.
 Art is a language — it speaks when words fall short.
-I bring my artistic eye and skills to everything I do: graphics, photography, marketing and advertising, drawing and painting, web design, videography and multimedia storytelling.
+I bring my artistic eye and skills to everything I do: graphics, photography, drawing and painting, videography and multimedia storytelling.

 I am a speaker.
-I have been invited to speak at numerous events across the U.S. about history, sex trafficking, adoption and foster care, genocide and a variety of other global issues.
+I have been invited to speak at numerous events across the U.S. about history, human trafficking, adoption and a variety of other global issues.

 I grew up on a sustainable conservation and research ranch in Eugene, Oregon.
-In my free time, I enjoy riding my mountain bike, ballroom dancing and playing the piano with my Lovebird, Fiesta, on my shoulder.
+In my free time, I enjoy mountain biking, ballroom dancing and playing the piano.